Alexey-Pereverzev/training_app/README.md

 - Credentials (username/password) are generated dynamically and stored in-memory.
 - No external DB is used — all data is handled with Spring-managed maps.
-- Usernames are generated with duplicates prevented
+- Usernames are generated with duplicates prevented.
 - Passwords and other sensitive data are **never** logged; only usernames, IDs, or non-confidential fields appear in logs.
 - Although Spring’s `BeanPostProcessor` was considered, data loading is performed with `@PostConstruct`.
 This guarantees no risk of calling methods on partially initialized beans.
-- 100% test coverage of services and utils
+- 100% test coverage of services and utils.

 ### Design Patterns Used
 The project incorporates several established design patterns: